 Also of interest is that Sunbury has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Sunbury citizens is very high relative to the national average among all cities (21.84%): 37.32% of adults in Sunbury have a bachelor's degree or even advanced degree.
+The citizens of Sunbury are very well educated compared to the average community in the nation: 37.32% of adults in Sunbury have a bachelor's degree or even advanced degree.

 The per capita income in Sunbury in 2010 was $26,929, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $107,716 for a family of four.
 However, Sunbury contains both very wealthy and poor people as well.